cedvp/allocator/README.md

 # allocator
-an allocator to create a valid mix given constraints
+make a good mix with constraints